special-force-analytic/special-force-analytic.github.io/service.md

 permalink: /service/
 ---

-DigitAIs offers two stages of services, in which we are open to the client's preference to receive either a single stage or both stages.
-This is dependent on the specific requirements:
+DigitAIs support is fully open to the client's preference and flexible based on each clients' specific requirements.
+At the moment, we offers two stages of services:
 * Stage I: Digital Transformation & Data Platform Development
 * Stage II: Data Analytics Platform Development